-Phil 2:12 (Greek Transliteral) As-besides beloved of-me according-as always ye-obey (hupakouo) no as, as in the beside-being of-me only but now much rather in the from-being of me with fear (phobos) and trembling the of-selves saving be-ye-down-acting.
+Philippians 2:12 (Greek Transliteral) As-besides beloved of-me according-as always ye-obey (hupakouo) no as, as in the beside-being of-me only but now much rather in the from-being of me with fear (phobos) and trembling the of-selves saving be-ye-down-acting.

-You will notice that I have included the Greek words ‘hupakouo’ and ‘phobos’ in the Greek transliteral rendition and I will explain the reason for this later.
+You will notice that I have included the Greek words ‘hupakouo’ and ‘phobos’ from the Greek transliteral rendition and I will explain the reason for this later.
 Furthermore, you will also notice the words ‘work out’ are not in the Greek original rendering.
 These words were added by the Freemason and Cainite-Judeo-Christian Religious agenda driven translators of the KJV to support their Graceless ‘salvation by works’ teaching agenda and in keeping with their Judaisers non-gospel.

 First things first, though, as I wish to encapsulate the environment or the backdrop of the times in which early Christians lived, including those in Philippi.
 First century Christians didn’t have it cushty and easy-peasy like we do today in our molly coddled 21st century western world, although that is going to change soon, and how!!??
 So you had better watch out!
-You have been warned in love here on my blog, so be on your guard and learn to be as wise as serpents but as harmless as doves.
+You have been warned in love here on my blog, so be on your guard and learn to be as wise as serpents but as harmless as doves and get prepared.
 Just as Yashua Messiah instructed us in Matt 10:16:

 Moreover, unlike many of us today, first century Christians had to deal with real persecution, they were society’s scapegoats of the day.
 If anything went wrong, in Roman Hellenised heathen society, a society that was riddled with pagan superstitious mumbo jumbo and paranoia, then Christian ‘troublemakers’ were the first port of call for the provoked local rent-a-mob and/or The Roman authorities.
-These angry mobs were frequently egged on and encouraged by the local Pharisees and/or Canaanite Jew religious leaders of the Synagogue of Satan.
+These angry mobs were invariably egged on and encouraged by the local Pharisees and/or Canaanite Jewish religious leaders of the local Synagogue of Satan.

 First of all we have the word ‘obeyed’, translated from the Greek word ‘hupakouo’ and I will copy here Strong’s comments on this word: